-Call our office or e-mail Amber at email@example.com to register or ask any questions.
+Call our office or e-mail Amber at firstname.lastname@example.org to register or ask any questions.
+Winter group registration will open in December.

 Note: We accept insurance and Developmental Pathways funding for groups.